 - Envision ahead of time how you want to be so that you will feel good in your own skin.
 The visioning helps us manifest.

 - Identify what you have control over and don’t put energy into what you do not.

-- Fortify yourself by connecting to your friends, counselor and/or spiritual teacher ahead of time.
+- Fortify yourself by connecting with your friends, counselor, and/or spiritual teacher ahead of time.